tigerbeetle/tigerbeetle/docs/usage/integration.md

 TigerBeetle objects may correspond to objects in a foreign data store (e.g. another DBMS).
 Keeping multiple data stores consistent (in sync) is subtle in the context of application process faults.

-Object creation operations are idempotent, but the first attempt will return `.ok`, while all successive identical attempts return `.exists`.
+Object creation events are idempotent, but only the first attempt will return `.ok`, while all successive identical attempts return `.exists`.
 The client may crash after creating the object, but before receiving the `.ok` reply.
 Because the session resets, neither that client nor any others will see the object's corresponding `.ok` result.